IntelligenceX/SDK/README.md

 * IPFS Hash
 * UUID
 * Simhash
-* Credit card number
+* Credit Card Number
+* Social Security Number
 * IBAN

-## Credits

-Special thanks for their contributions to:
-* Cyberblack for providing the Python code in Q1 2019

 ## Contact

 We love contributions!
 Feel free to use the issue tracker for any feature requests, bug reports and contributions.
 You can contact us via email <info@intelx.io>.

-&copy; 2018 - 2019 Intelligence X
+&copy; 2018 - 2020 Intelligence X